lauzel/phoenixchat/README.md

   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`

+You can run it with docker too !

+`docker-compose up -d`
+`docker-compose exec web bash` run all the command above

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).